The Strange Love of Martha Ivers: Plot

-Walter is convinced Sam has blackmail in mind.
-When Martha reacts joyfully to seeing Sam, a jealous Walter forces Toni to set him up.
-Sam is beaten up and driven out of town, but he is too tough to be intimidated.
-When all else fails, Walter makes a half-hearted attempt to kill Sam himself but is easily disarmed.
+Walter is convinced Sam is there for blackmail.
+When Martha reacts joyfully to seeing Sam, a jealous Walter forces Toni to set him up for a beating.
+Dumped out of town, he is too tough to be intimidated.
+Confronted by Sam, Walter makes a half-hearted attempt to kill him but is easily disarmed.
 Walter inadvertently blurts out his fears of blackmail, only to learn that Sam had not witnessed the death.

-Through old newspapers Sam learns that Walter Sr. had presented Martha's version of the 1928 accidental murder to the police: that an intruder murdered Martha's aunt.
-With that leverage, Walter Sr. had made Martha marry his son.
-When the police identified a former employee of the aunt as the murderer, the two Walters and Martha helped convict him, and he was hanged.
-Only Walter junior has any qualms about this, which he still has, but the other two, particularly Martha, were too strong for him to go against them.
+Through old newspapers Sam learns that a former Ivers company employee had been identified as the murderer, convicted, and hanged.

 Sam is torn between his old love and his new one with Toni.
-Although he eventually forgives Toni for betraying him, he and Martha spend an idyllic day together, rekindling his feelings for her.
-Martha breaks down and laments that he left without her all those years ago, taking her only chance for love and freedom with him.
+Although he eventually forgives Toni for betraying him, he and Martha spend an idyllic day together, rekindling old feelings.

-Walter gets drunk and arranges to meet Sam to settle matters.
+Walter gets drunk and arranges to meet Sam for a showdown.
 Martha finds out about the meeting.
-When Walter drunkenly falls down the stairs, Martha urges Sam to kill her unconscious husband.
+When Walter drunkenly falls down the stairs, Martha urges Sam to kill the unconscious man.
 Sam instead brings Walter around.
 Martha pulls out a gun and threatens to shoot Sam in "self-defense" as an intruder.
 Sam tells her it would work if she could get Walter to corroborate her story.
 Saying he does not believe she will shoot him, Sam turns his back on her and leaves.

 Martha drops the gun and Walter picks it up.
-Walter thinks she still loves Sam.
-Martha says she was afraid Walter would leave her.
+Though Walter sees she still loves Sam, Martha says she was afraid Walter would leave her.
 He embraces and kisses her as she tells him it can be just like nothing ever happened.
-Walter pulls out the gun and points at her midriff.
+Walter presses the gun against her midriff.
 She puts her thumb over his finger on the trigger and presses.
-As she is dying, she defiantly states her name is not Martha Ivers, but Martha Smith.
 Outside, Sam hears the shot.
 He runs toward the mansion and sees Walter holding Martha's body.
 Walter then shoots himself.

-In the final scene, Sam and Toni drive away from Iverstown.
-Sam says to Toni, "Don't look back, you know what happened to Lot’s wife.”
-Toni says, “Whose wife?”
-And Sam says, “Sam’s wife.”
-Toni smiles and says, “Sam’s wife!”
+Sam and Toni drive away from Iverstown.
+Sam indicates he is thinking marriage.
+Toni concurs.